webex/webex-js-sdk/docs/_posts/guides/9999-01-01-getting-started.md

 ## Basic usage

 So, you want to send a message.
 First, you need an access token.
 For demonstration purposes, we'll use environment variables to authorize the SDK.
-You can get an access token from the [Cisco Webex Developer Portal](https://developer.webex.com/).
+You can get an access token from the [Cisco Webex for Developers portal](https://developer.webex.com/).

 Create a new file in your project directory named `index.js` and add the following to it: